 She lets out a deep sigh and turns her face away.

 “Whenever I think about all those streets full of busy people, it makes my skin crawl.
-It has always been like that… The same way you always wanted to leave our nowhere town.”
+I have never felt any different about that prospect… the same way you have always wanted to leave our nowhere town.”

-“Yes,” I answer, trying to hide how much it hurts, “ever since I was a child, I wanted to leave.
+“Yes.
+I wanted to leave even as a child.
 I thought I was too big for this place.
 I certainly wanted to be.”

 Shizuko’s shoulders droop.

 Shizuko puts her hand on mine.
-She doesn’t have to tell me that she wants me to stay.
-She was always too bright to utter wishes that couldn’t come true.
-Even now, I remember her as a little girl who loved to write stories, dreaming of becoming a novelist one day.
+I make the mistake of closing my eyes, and I remember her as the little girl who loved to write stories, who dreamt of becoming a novelist one day.

 “You sound unsure…” she says.
 “Are you changing your mind?”

 “I don’t want to leave anymore.
-But I can’t change the fact that in about two months I’ll be gone from here.
-Nothing will stay as it used to be.”
+But I can’t change the fact that in about two months I will be gone from here.”

 Shizuko furrows her brow in confusion.
-When I look away, she leans her forehead against my chest.
-We stand there quietly as I look down at the river.
-Her hair brushes against my chin.
+When I look away, she leans her forehead against my chest, brushing my chin with her hair.
+We stand quietly as I look down at the river.

-I know that Shizuko would prefer us to have an in-depth conversation, in which she would convince me to change my plans and choose to study nearby enough that I wouldn’t have to move from our small town, a place that she doesn’t imagine herself leaving.
-I don’t feel strong enough now to bring those memories to the surface.
+Shizuko would prefer us to have an in-depth conversation.
+She would try to convince me to change my plans and choose to attend classes nearby, close enough that I won’t have to move from our small town.
+I feel too weak now to repeat my answers.
 I urge her to continue walking with me.

-We reach another set of stairs that go further down.
+We reach another set of stairs that descend further.
 These ones are made of rusted metal, and look like they belong in a long-abandoned construction site.
 The moss has managed to conquer these metallic floors as well.
 I step over a couple of broken branches.
-In the last stretch of stairs that ends in the riverbank, the overgrown bushes and the branches have encroached so much of the space that we have to push them away with our forearms, or let them bend against our bodies as we continue descending.
+In the last stretch of stairs that ends at the riverbank, the overgrown bushes and branches have encroached so much of the space that as we continue descending, we have to push them away with our forearms or let them bend against our bodies.

-We reach the foot of the metallic steps: it’s a curved stretch of cement, about the size of a bed, that would allow us to sit on its edge and almost touch the clear water with our shoes.
-When we stand down there, the nearby trees and dense vegetation hide us from the world.
-Many times we sat here to talk, to make out, to make love, away from our relatives and anyone who might know us.
+We reach the foot of the metallic steps: a curved stretch of cement about the size of a bed.
+If we sat on its edge, our shoes would almost touch the clear water.
+Down here, the nearby trees and dense vegetation hide us from the world.
+Many times we sat here to talk, to make out, to make love, away from our relatives and anyone who knows us.

-Shizuko walks up to me as she drinks tea from her bottle.
+Shizuko drinks tea from her bottle.
 When she lowers it, I hug her by the waist and kiss her wet lips.
 Her saliva tastes like lemon.
-I close my eyes and I wish to lose myself in feeling Shizuko’s tongue caressing mine slowly, and in how her hands are rubbing my back.
+I close my eyes and wish to lose myself in these sensations: Shizuko’s tongue is caressing mine, and her hands are stroking my back.

 When we pull away, she hugs me tightly.

-Shizuko’s body is trembling as if she were cold.
+Shizuko is shivering as if she were cold.
 I blink away the blurriness in my vision.
-I feel her heart beat fast against my chest as I look down at the water.
-The riverbed is made of small, cinnamon brown pebbles, but patches of stripped bedrock show through.
-The river runs along the bottom of a steep slope, in a corridor of tropical-looking vegetation that stretches from left to right.
-Floating mist blurs the distant vegetation on both sides.
-So close to the water, it feels that I’m inhaling water particles every time I breathe.
+Her heart beats fast against my chest as I look down at the water.
+The riverbed is made out of small, cinnamon-brown pebbles, but patches of stripped bedrock show through.
+The river runs along the bottom of a steep slope, in a corridor of tropical vegetation that stretches from left to right.
+On both ends, a floating mist blurs the distant vegetation.
+So close to the current, it feels like I’m inhaling water particles every time I breathe.

 I hold Shizuko’s head against my chest.

-“You will still leave.
-But you will return one day, right?” she asks me as she looks into my face.
-“I will keep coming here, alone.
-I will imagine myself holding your hand, looking at the river together.
+“Yet, you will leave.
+But one day you’ll return, right?
+Isn’t that the idea?” she asks as she looks up at me.
+“I will keep coming here alone.
+I will imagine myself holding your hand and looking at the river together.
 I will see our faces reflected in the surface of the water.
 And I will remember all that happened here.”

-My heart hurts as much as it always does when I can’t stop myself from remembering.
-I don’t speak for what feels like thirty seconds, so Shizuko continues.
+My heart hurts as much as it always does when I can’t prevent the memories from rushing in.
+I remain silent for maybe thirty seconds, but Shizuko continues.

 “When we are apart, maybe I’ll manage to get published.
 I’m sure I’ll do little else than write.
-So maybe one day you’ll enter a big library in Tokyo and you’ll find yourself staring at one of my books.
-I hope you’ll like them.”
+So perhaps one day you’ll walk into a big bookstore in Tokyo and find yourself staring at one of my novels.”

 My throat constricts.

-She wants to pull away to look me in the eyes, but I don’t want her to realize how much my eyes have watered.
+She tries to pull away to look me in the eyes, but I want to spare her that sight.

-“You are acting strange today.
-I know I haven’t finished anything yet, but I’m sure I’ll get down to it in the future.”
+“You’re acting strange today.
+I haven’t finished anything yet, but I’m sure I’ll get down to it in the future.”

-“I’ve been acting strange for many years.
+“I’ve been acting strange for a long time, Shizuko.
 That’s what regret does to people.
-And mine has never gone away.
+And mine has never relented.
 I don’t want it to go away either.”

 I allow Shizuko to look at me.
 She reaches out to touch one of my tears.
-Her fingers are warm as they run over my skin.
-Now that I have opened up, she lets her worry and pain come to the surface.
-She never spoke up about how much it hurt to know that although we were in love, she had a limited time to spend with me before I left the town for the foreseeable future.
+Her warm fingers run over my skin.
+Now that I have opened up, she allows her worry and pain to surface.
+She never spoke up about how much it hurt that although we were in love, she had a limited time to spend with me before I moved out for the foreseeable future.
 Both of us knew that even if I kept my promise to return every few weeks, the distance would abrade our relationship, maybe to the point of severing it.